sm5art/gatsby-starter-portfolio/content/blog/genetic-blog/index.md

 ---
-title: Machine Playing Pong Unsupervised with Genetic Algorithims 🧬 (WIP)
+title: Machine Playing Pong Unsupervised with Genetic Algorithims 🧬
 date: "2024-06-24T22:40:32.169Z"
 description: "Building an unsupervised genetic learning algorithim that learns to play pong in 15 minutes in Python."
 ---